KSV18/Restaurantdata/README.md

-# Restaurantdata
+# Restaurant data

+## Description
-show query and mutations in GraphiQL
+Demonstrate query and mutations in GraphiQL using restaurant data.